-All of Perl's internal functions which will be exposed to the outside world are prefixed by $Perl_so$ that they will not conflict with XS functions or functions used in a program in which Perl is embedded.
-Similarly, all global variables begin with PL_s .
-(By convention, static functions start with s_s .)
+All of Perl's internal functions which will be exposed to the outside world are prefixed by Perl so that they will not conflict with XS functions or functions used in a program in which Perl is embedded.
+Similarly, all global variables begin with PL.
+(By convention, static functions start with S.)

-Inside the Perl core, you can get at the functions either with or without the Perl prefix, thanks to a bunch of defines that live in embed.h.
-This header file is generated automatically from embed.pl and embed.fnc. embed.pl also creates the prototyping header files for the internal functions, generates the documentation and a lot of other bits and pieces.
+Inside the Perl core (PERL_CORE defined), you can get at the functions either with or without the Perl prefix, thanks to a bunch of defines that live in embed.h.
+Note that extension code should not set PERL_CORE; this exposes the full perl internals, and is likely to cause breakage of the XS in each new perl release.

+The file embed.h is generated automatically from embed.pl and embed.fnc. embed.pl also creates the prototyping header files for the internal functions, generates the documentation and a lot of other bits and pieces.
 It's important that when you add a new function to the core or change an existing one, you change the data in the table in embed.fnc as well.
 Here's a sample entry from that table: